joaocvteixeira/redyiel/README.md

 ---

-## 🎓 Completed education of this profile?
+## 🎓 Completed certifications of this profile?

 <table>
   <tr>